jnsltk/fraud_detection/management.md

 **Note**: Everyone will also learn and study technologies including Django, and Kubernetes **Note**: These tasks are to be done by **2024-11-22**

+# Meeting Three (2024-11-19):

+### Atendees
+- Janos
+- Omid
+- Henrik
+- Victoria
+- Yingchao

+### Meeting Agenda

+- In this meeting we discussed strategies for data versioning.
+We came up with the idea of using ids for versioning the dataset that we have.
+This allows us to choose the same dataset for model training.
+We also decided to have a column saying which model versiion prdeicted a particular row as fraud or not fraud.
+In that case, we can use the same dataset when we do dynamic training.
+- We also discussed data validation and decided to use tensorflow for data validation.
+- We also decided to unpack the feature velocity_last_hour which has a `JSON` format to their own features.
+- We decided to use tags for versioning the code that results in different stable models.
+- We discussed what tasks needed to be doen for this sprint which ends on `2024-11-29`.

+### Tasks

+- **Henrik**: He will be working on deployment of our app on the cloud.
+Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/5)
+- **Omid**: He will be working on versioing code that creates the model.
+Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/7).
+He will also work on setting up the webiste homepage, register page, login page, and admin page.
+Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/7).
+- **Janos**: He will be working on data versioning and unpacking `JSON`format data.
+- **Victoria**: She will be working on data validation in the ML pipeline.
+- **Yingchao**: He will be working on feature engineering, to see which features are the most useful and related.

+# Meeting Four (2024-11-22):

+### Atendees
+- Janos
+- Omid
+- Henrik
+- Victoria
+- Yingchao

+### Meeting Agenda
+- We discussed what free clooud services we can use.
+We want to use Oracle cloud, but we are a bit confused about the `Always Free tier` ones.
+Herik will do some more research and choose the cloud provider he deems the best for our purpose.
+- We discussed model versioning and how to train the model for each code change that affects the model.

+**Notes**: Theteam is to complete the tasks that we came up with on the previous meeting by **2024-11-29**